MarkoSOE/MarkoSOE/README.md

 </h5>

 <p align="center">
-  Hi, I'm Mark Al-Hamadani, Research Impact Analyst @UHN and a Software Engineer @100Devs
+  Hi, I'm Marko Al-Hamadani, Research Impact Analyst @UHN and a Software Engineer @100Devs
   <br>
   <br>
   🔬 I graduated from University of Toronto with a Masters in Biomedical Engineering